Last Updated: December 19, 2023 | Reviewed and Edited by: Ortiz Law Firm

 Disability insurance benefits are meant to replace lost income in case of an accident or illness that prevents you from working.
-New York Life Insurance Company’s portfolio of disability insurance products includes long term disability insurance for individuals, as well as group disability products for employers.
-However, disability insurance companies such as New York Life do not always pay disability insurance benefits as they should and legitimate disability claims are frequently denied.
+New York Life Insurance Company’s portfolio includes individual disability insurance and group long-term disability products for employers.
+The New York Life Group Benefits Solutions division typically handles NYL’s disability claims.

 Top Reasons for New York Life Disability Claim Denials

 There are many reasons why New York Life Insurance Company may have denied your long-term disability claim, so you will have to review your denial letter to determine the specific reason for New York Life’s denial of your claim.
 If you are unsure why New York Life Group Benefits Solutions denied your claim, a disability attorney can help you understand why.

 Reasons for denial include, but are not limited to:

 - Insufficient objective medical evidence.

 - A non-verifiable medical condition or self-reported symptoms.

 - Your doctors did not return the Attending Physician’s Statement.

 - A Peer Review Physician disagrees with your doctor.

 - You exaggerated symptoms to qualify for benefits.